Meet the chapters of the Multicultural Greek Council at many of our events! A full list of our events can be found on the FSL calendar.

 - Sigma Lambda Beta International Fraternity, Inc. – ΣΛΒ

-Why does MGC call new member education “intake” and what makes it different?
+Why does MGC call new member education “intake” and what does it mean?

 ‘Intake’ honors the uniqueness of each MGC organization’s education process.
 MGC chapters bring in either a new class or line through a process that is either ‘open’ (meaning public) or ‘closed’ (meaning private).
-Prospective members in an ‘open’ process can share that they are in a chapter’s incoming class or line during their new member education period.
-Potential members in a ‘closed’ process are only able to disclose association with an organization after completing their new member education period.
 Intake includes a variety of activities including but not limited to interviews, bonding activities, and educational meetings.
-For some organizations the end of “intake” is celebrated with a new member presentation (sometimes called probates, step outs, or showcases).
-It is important to ask of membership expectations as you meet and seek membership in an MGC organization including the type of process and if the chapter has class/line presentations.
+For some organizations the end of “intake” is celebrated with a new member presentation (sometimes called step outs or showcases).
+It is important to ask about membership expectations as you meet and seek membership in an MGC organization including about the type of intake process the chapter conducts and if the chapter has class/line presentations.

 What happens if I choose not to continue in an intake process once I’ve started?

 You have no obligation to complete an intake process of any organization.
-Any conversations regarding the return of items between you and the chapter should be handled relatively soon, whether it be money, education materials, or others.
 If there are any difficulties in the process or additional concerns arise, please contact the Office of Fraternity and Sorority Life.

 What if the organization I want to join is not currently recognized at CSU?

-It is possible to invite (or bring back) organizations to CSU depending on the organization’s willingness and ability to expand/recharter.
-The process of beginning a new entity will require additional requirements by the Office of Fraternity and Sorority Life and the SLiCE office to be recognized.
-Contact MGC Advisor Xajés Martinez (email@example.com) for more information about how the Office of Fraternity and Sorority Life can support your search for membership in a culturally based fraternity or sorority not currently at CSU.
+It is possible to invite (or bring back) organizations to CSU depending on the organization’s willingness and ability to expand/recharter as well as the Multicultural Greek Council’s ability to recognize a new organization.
+The process of beginning a new chapter requires requirements be met through the Office of Fraternity and Sorority Life and the SLiCE office.
+Contact the Office of Fraternity and Sorority Life who can support your search for membership in a culturally-based fraternity or sorority not currently at CSU.

 What if I have a question that has not been answered yet?

-For more information regarding the Multicultural Greek Council, please contact the MGC Vice President of Public Relations at firstname.lastname@example.org or the MGC Advisor Xajés Martinez at email@example.com.
+For more information regarding the Multicultural Greek Council, please contact the MGC Vice President of Public Relations at firstname.lastname@example.org or the Office of Fraternity & Sorority Life at 970.491.0966 (also located in the Lory Student Center Room 142).